sapphirecat/termitheme/README.md

 python-gconf package for Debian, Ubuntu, and derivatives, or gnome-python2-gconf in Fedora.
 These packages may be installed by default in your distribution.
 The current compatibility goals are Ubuntu 8.04 through 10.04 (Hardy Heron to Lucid Lynx).
-Termitheme 1.2 should be compatible with Fedora Core 7 through 12 and Debian 5.0 (lenny) as well, but these platforms have not been tested.
+Termitheme 1.2 has also been tested on Fedora 7 and 13, Debian 5.0/lenny, and Ubuntu 11.04/natty beta.

 RUNNING